DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 parallel.
 - Meaningful names **MUST** be ascribed to all data sources and destinations (to avoid confusion)
-- Where applicable raw SQL should be avoided in SQL tasks in the main control flow steps except to call SProcs in the DB
+- Where applicable raw SQL should be avoided in SQL tasks in the main control flow steps except to call SProcs in the DB (with or without an enclosing transaction).
+This facilitates better error detection as the DB model is held in an SSDT model